The Ultimate Florida Guide to Free Homeschool Resources

 Free digital FlexBooks, simulations, and practice tools, especially strong in math and science.
 Suitable for a wide range of grade levels.

-https://ck12.orgAmbleside Online (Charlotte Mason)
+https://www.ck12.orgAmbleside Online (Charlotte Mason)

 A free literature-rich curriculum inspired by the Charlotte Mason philosophy, featuring living books, narration, poetry, and nature study.

-https://amblesideonline.orgBig History Project
+https://amblesideonline.orgBig History Project (now OER Project)

 Integrated history and science course for middle and high school students, tracing the story of the universe from the Big Bang to today.
+Originally the Big History Project, this is now part of OER Project.

-https://bighistoryproject.comCore Knowledge / CKLA
+https://www.oerproject.com/Big-HistoryCore Knowledge / CKLA

 Free curriculum units in language arts, history, geography, and science for PreK–8, with downloadable teacher guides and student readers.